-3.7.
+4.7.
 Energy Storage Technologies and Approaches

-Energy storage technologies give us the ability to store energy for use at later times, adding enhanced control, reliability, and resiliency to our electricity grid.
-As of 2019, the United States had approximately 24 GW of installed energy storage and another 7 GW have been announced or are currently under construction.
-Almost all the existing storage is pumped-hydropower storage.
-Energy storage is particularly important as our grid evolves to incorporate more intermittent renewable and emissions-free energy resources such as wind and solar.
-These resources are not able to constantly supply our grid with energy; therefore, storage helps balance energy demands when the sun is not shining, or the wind is not blowing.
+Energy storage technologies provide the ability to store energy for use at later times, adding enhanced control, reliability, and resiliency to our electricity grid.
+In 2020, the United States had 23 GW of installed energy storage it is projected that installed energy storage will exceed 125 GW by 2050.184 Almost all existing storage is pumped-hydropower storage.
+Other common storage technologies include pumped-storage hydropower, batteries, hydrogen, thermal, and other mechanical storage.
+Energy storage is important as the grid incorporates more intermittent renewable and emissions-free energy resources such as wind and solar.
+These resources are not able to consistently supply our grid with energy at all times of the day; therefore, storage helps balance energy demands when the sun is not shining, or the wind is not blowing.